Dennis van der Heijden

-Dennis van der Heijden (born 17 February 1997) is a Dutch professional footballer who plays for as a forward for VV Capelle.
+Dennis van der Heijden (born 17 February 1997) is a Dutch professional footballer who plays for as a forward for 's-Gravenzande.
 He has played for the Netherlands U20 national football team.

 He scored twice on his professional debut for ADO Den Haag but failed to score again in the Eredivisie over the next year and half.
-As a result he spent the remainder of his second season with the club on loan at Volendam before signing a permanent deal with fellow Eerste Divisie side Almere City at the end of the season.
+As a result, he spent the remainder of his second season with the club on loan at Volendam before signing a permanent deal with fellow Eerste Divisie side Almere City at the end of the season.
 There he spent a further season before relocating to Italy to join Carpi in 2018.

 Club career

 ADO Den Haag

 Van der Heijden made his debut for ADO Den Haag on 14 February 2016 against Excelsior.
 He was brought on as substitute for Vito Wormgoor in the 77th minute, with Den Haag trailing 2–1, and scored twice to help the club complete a 4–2 come-from-behind victory.
 In doing so he became the first player to net a brace for the club on debut since Dmitri Bulykin in 2010.
 On 24 March, van der Heijden signed his first professional contract, signing a three-and-a-half-year deal.
 He ended the season with nine appearances and two goals to his name as The Hague finished 11th in the Eredivisie.
 On 17 June, van der Heijden was named runner-up for ADO Den Haag's Goal of the Season award for his goal against Excelsior, losing out by 4% to club goalkeeper Martin Hansen.